rtahmasbi/Causality/README.md

 <p align="center"><img src="pics/collider.png" width="250"></p>

-The lack of an arrow between $A$ and $L$ indicates that the haplotype does not have a causal effect on cigarette smoking, and $L is depicted as a common effect of $A$ and $Y$.
+The lack of an arrow between $A$ and $L$ indicates that the haplotype does not have a causal effect on cigarette smoking, and $L$ is depicted as a common effect of $A$ and $Y$.
 The common effect $L$ is referred to as a *collider* on the path $A \rightarrow L \leftarrow Y$ because two arrowheads collide on this node.

 ## Randomized experiments